leios/Fable.jl/docs/src/postprocessing.md

 ```

 Here, `linewidth` is the desired line width of the outline, `color` is the desired color, `intensity_function` is the intensity function as described in the `Clip` subsection above, `threshold` is used for ridge detection, and `sigma` defines the width of the Gaussian for the blur kernel.
-The only tricky argument is `object_outline`, which is specifically for FractalLayers.
+The only tricky argument is `object_outline`, which is specifically for FableLayers.
-It indicates that the user wants to outline the fractal object, itself, not any inner components from potentially using a `FractalUserMethod` for coloring the fractal object.
+It indicates that the user wants to outline the fractal object, itself, not any inner components from potentially using a `FableUserMethod` for coloring the fractal object.

 Here is a quick example using the Outline post process:
 ```